//this is the mailchimp popup form //ShareThis code for sharing images

 Stability

-Predictability, guidelines, systems — these are just some of the elements that determine the stability of an organization.
-Highly stable companies are bureaucratic in nature why those on the other end of the spectrum implement a more free-flowing approach.
+Predictability, guidelines, systems—these are just some of the elements that determine an organization's stability.
+Highly stable companies are bureaucratic in nature, which is why those on the other end of the spectrum implement a more free-flowing approach.

 1. Your company’s cultural values are clear, and everyone knows them